OMIndependent/quswan/src/liveblogs/tob/tob39.md

 ---

-I get into a <strong>skit</strong> pointing out the usefulness of sylphjays.
+I get into a **skit** pointing out the usefulness of sylphjays.

 Rokurou jokes about eating a grilled one with a hard drink.
-Oh my god... *smh*
+Oh my god... \*smh\*

-Eizen's not happy about what he said, saying sylphjays are <strong>serious business</strong> for pirates.
+Eizen's not happy about what he said, saying sylphjays are **serious business** for pirates.

 Sylphjays can also identify people via their "wavelengths."
 They're a kind of bird from the north.